-The Employees Retraining Board (ERB) launched the first tranche of the "Love Upgrading Special Scheme" (the Scheme) in October 2019 to provide employees affected by economic downturn with integrated training for two to three months.
-After the closing of application for the first tranche in June 2020, ERB launched the enhanced second tranche in July 2020, providing about 300 training courses covering 28 trades' "Vocational Skills", "Generic Skills" (including English, Putonghua, information technology applications and personal attributes) and "Innovation and Technology" (including artificial intelligence, blockchain, Internet business start-up, etc.).
+The Employees Retraining Board (ERB) launched the first and second tranches of the "Love Upgrading Special Scheme" (the Special Scheme) in October 2019 and July 2020 respectively to provide employees affected by economic downturn with integrated training courses for two to three months.
+The ERB launched the third tranche of the Special Scheme in January this year, with the quota doubled to 20 000 trainees and the number of training courses increased to about 450 covering "Vocational Skills", "Generic Skills" and "Innovation and Technology" in 28 trades.
 Special allowance is provided to trainees during the training period.
-The Scheme imposes no restriction on the trade or education attainment of trainees, and provides both full-time and part-time (half day/evening) training modes.
+The Special Scheme imposes no restriction on the trade or education attainment of trainees, and provides both full-time and part-time (half day/evening) training modes.
 Trainees who have completed full-time "Vocational Skills" courses would receive follow-up placement services.
 My reply to various parts of the Member's question is as follows: